Fire Marshal: Jim Williams

 Outdoor fires other than 3 feet x 3 feet or in a commercial or approved fire place are prohibited.

 Kalamazoo Public Safety is an advocate of residential sprinklers.
 Working smoke alarms are known for having saved many people’s lives by providing early detection of fires within their homes.
 However, it is essential that you check your batteries on a bi-annual basis (say, at the daylight savings time change) to ensure your smoke alarm will work when needed as it is unfortunate that many people have succumbed to death in homes despite having smoke alarms present but not operating due to a dead battery.

 A residential sprinkler system does not need batteries.
 The system is waiting for a fire 24/7.
 No batteries, no electricity, no human involvement….it is ready and waiting to quickly put out a fire.
 In most cases, only one sprinkler head will activate in order to put out a fire.

 The furnishings in our homes now compared to past decades are so much more combustible and give off gas resulting in voluminous amounts of combustible smoke.
 The synthetic plastic-based material composed of petroleum products cause the fires of this decade to burn so much faster and hotter that it has been found that residential sprinklers are the best tool to suppress them.

 Great Lakes Burn Camp

-Burn survivors attend the camp entirely cost free.
+Burn survivors attend the camp entirely cost-free.
 The camp is entirely non-profit.
-Donations from generous supporters, golf outings, motorcycle runs and other events allow the Camp to exist.
+Donations from generous supporters, golf outings, motorcycle runs and other events allow this Camp to exist.

 More information can be found at www.greatlakesburncamp.org.